AqueousSolution/reasearch_assistant_assessment/README.md

 Ans

+Using recursion method to find the fibonacci of a number is a bad idea because as the nth term  parameter(e.g. 67, 100, etc) increases  it takes a longer time to generate our fibonacci number.
+The reason for the poor performance is due to the heavy push-pop of the stack memory in each recursive call.
+It is faster and better to use the iteration method instead

 b) Write a function that takes in a Proth Number and uses Proth's theorem to determine if said number is prime?
 You can write this in any programming language but C/C++/Golang are preferred